danthedeckie/simpleeval/README.rst

 Or if you want to allow simple formulae in a web application, but don't want to give full eval() access, or don't want to run in javascript on the client side.

+It's deliberately very simple, just a single file you can dump into a project, or import from pypi (pip or easy_install).

 Basic Usage
 -----------